Washington DC Northeast

 Northeast Washington DC

-The largest section of the city, Northeast Washington DC was home to some D.C.’s most legendary communities like Parkside, Little Vietnam around 21st and Maryland, KWA (Kenilworth Avenue), Trinidad, Clay Terrace, and Lincoln Heights.
+The largest section of the city, Northeast Washington DC was home to some D.C.’s most legendary communities like Parkside, Little Vietnam (21st and Maryland), KWA (Kenilworth Avenue), Trinidad, Clay Terrace and Lincoln Heights.

 While Northeast Washington DC is a predominantly black community, in the beginning black families were only limited to a few of the areas in the community.

-Places like Deanwood were one of the city’s oldest all-black communities and had a number of historic all-black establishments like an amusement park, theaters, and other businesses.
+Places like Deanwood were one of the city’s oldest all-black communities and had various historic all-black establishments like an amusement park, theaters and other businesses.

-Deanwood originally started out as an rural area that would later be built into a livable community by black workers after African-Americans were not allowed in certain areas.
+Deanwood originally started out as a rural area that would later be built into a livable community by black workers after African-Americans were not allowed in certain areas.

 The small and isolated neighborhood of Ivy City became an all-black community with the help of employment opportunities as early as the late 1800s, while parts of Brookland had black families in the area since around the 1930s.

-The KWA section of Northeast Washington DC started out as a suburb for white families, which had an old all-white housing complex that was known as the Lily Pond Houses.
+The KWA section of Northeast Washington DC started out as a suburb for white families due to an old all-white housing complex that was known as the Lily Pond Houses.

-After Kenilworth Courts replaced Lily Pond in the 1950s, the community slowly became predominantly African-American since there was already a nearby all-black community named Eastland Gardens that was centered around Douglas Street .
+After Kenilworth Courts replaced Lily Pond in the 1950s, the community slowly became predominantly African-American, especially since there was already an all-black community by the name of Eastland Gardens nearby.

-Due to the rioting from the assassination of Martin Luther King and the elimination of segregation, many white families left the city for the suburbs in nearby Maryland, which eventually made Northeast Washington DC a predominantly black community by the 1970s and 80s.
+Due to the rioting from the assassination of Martin Luther King and the elimination of segregation, many white families left the city for the suburbs in nearby Maryland.

-Northeast Washington DC would later become a mixed community with low-income neighborhoods of housing projects or apartment buildings and middle-class African-American communities like Riggs Park, parts of Brookland, and Michigan Park.
+Northeast DC would later become a mixed community of low-income areas of housing complexes and middle-class African-American communities like Riggs and Michigan Park.

-During the time the streets took over the city of Washington DC, especially beginning in the 1980s, areas like Trinidad, E Street, Langdon Park, Edgewood, blocks around Monroe Street, and all of the projects in the Northeast became well known and built their own reputation.
+As the streets took over Washington DC, especially the start of the 1980s, areas like Trinidad, E Street, Langdon Park, Edgewood, Monroe Street and all of the housing projects of the Northeast became well respected in the city.

 While gentrification is affecting many of the communities in Washington DC, parts of the Northeast that are south of the Anacostia River are the least affected by gentrification, with exception to the demolishing of Parkside and 58th Street housing complexes.